python/mypy/docs/source/faq.rst

 supported by mypy, but this is gradually improving.

 The obvious difference is the availability of static type checking.
-The :doc:`mypy tutorial <tutorial>` mentions some modifications to Python code that may be required to make code type check without errors, such as the need to make attributes explicit and more explicit protocol representation.
+The section :ref:`common_issues` mentions some modifications to Python code that may be required to make code type check without errors.
+Also, your code must make attributes explicit and use a explicit protocol representation.
+For example, you may want to subclass an Abstract Base Class such as ``typing.Iterable``.

 Mypy will support modular, efficient type checking, and this seems to rule out type checking some language features, such as arbitrary